The rank of Mazur's Eisenstein ideal: Introduction

 \subsection{Acknowledgements}

 We thank Akshay Venkatesh for suggesting that we study this question.
-We have benefited greatly from conversations with Kevin Buzzard, Frank Calegari, Matt Emerton, Haruzo Hida, Rob Pollack, Ravi Ramakrishna, Romyar Sharifi, and Akshay Venkatesh.
-We thank Frank Calegari for sharing his unpublished notes and for pointing out the related preprint of Lecouturier \cite{lecouturier2016}.
+We have benefited greatly from conversations with Kevin Buzzard, Frank Calegari, Matt Emerton, Haruzo Hida, Rob Pollack, Ravi Ramakrishna, Barry Mazur, Romyar Sharifi, and Akshay Venkatesh.
+We thank Frank Calegari for sharing his unpublished notes and for pointing out the related preprint of Lecouturier \cite{lecouturier2018}.
 We thank Rob Pollack for advice on computing examples.
+We thank Tony Feng and the anonymous referee for their careful reading of an earlier draft.

-The intellectual debt owed to the work of Mazur \cite{mazur1978} and Calegari-Emerton \cite{CE2005} will be obvious to the reader.
+The intellectual debt owed to the work of Mazur \cite{mazur1978} and Calegari--Emerton \cite{CE2005} will be obvious to the reader.

-P.W.\ was supported by the National Science Foundation under the Mathematical Sciences Postdoctoral Research Fellowship No.~1606255.
-C.W.-E.\ was supported by the Simons Foundation under an AMS-Simons travel grant and by the Engineering and Physical Sciences Research Council grant EP/L025485/1.
+P.W.\ was supported by the National Science Foundation under the Mathematical Sciences Postdoctoral Research Fellowship No.~1606255 and Grant No. DMS-1638352.
+C.W.E.\ was supported by the Simons Foundation under an AMS-Simons travel grant and by the Engineering and Physical Sciences Research Council grant EP/L025485/1.